DIYbiosphere/sphere/INSTALL.md

 ---
 layout: docs
 title: Installation Instructions
-permalink: /help/tutorials/install/
+permalink: /docs/help/tutorials/install/
 ---

-This section details how to edit locally on your desktop.
+_This section details how to edit locally on your desktop._

 We recommend you use [GitHub Desktop] as a Git Client; available for MacOS and Windows, and [Atom] as a text editor; available for MacOS, Windows and Linux.
 See our guides on [using Atom] and [using GitHub Desktop].